stanciudrg/DoIt/README.md

 # Do It

 Do It is a vanilla JavaScript and CSS only app that saves your progress on the current browser using localStorage.
-For now, it allows you to do the following:
+For now, it can do the following:

 - Create, edit, and delete Todos
 - Search for Todos